lucaong/minisearch/DESIGN_DOCUMENT.md

   - A solution for use cases requiring large index data structure size
   - Distributed setup where the index resides on multiple nodes and need to be kept in sync
-  - Turn-key opinionated solutions (e.g. supporting multiple locales):
-    `MiniSearch` _enables_ developer to build these on top of the core API, but does not provide it out of the box.
+  - Turn-key opinionated solutions (e.g. supporting specific locales with custom stemmers, stopwords, etc.): `MiniSearch` _enables_ developer to build these on top of its core API, but does not provide them out of the box.

 For these points listed as non-goals, other solutions exist that should be preferred to `MiniSearch`.
 Adapting `MiniSearch` to support those goals would in